TrellixVulnTeam/swahilipython_SCMU/Lib/test/ziptestdata/README.md

 # Test data for `test_zipfile`

-The test executables in this directory are created manually from header.sh and the `testdata_module_inside_zip.py` file.
+The test executables in this directory are created manually from header.sh na the `testdata_module_inside_zip.py` file.
 You must have infozip's zip utility installed (`apt install zip` on Debian).